• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Car and Motorcycle / GSM Car Ignition and Central Lock Circuit Using Arduino
+You are here: Home / Arduino Projects / GSM Car Ignition and Central Lock Circuit Using Arduino

 GSM Car Ignition and Central Lock Circuit Using Arduino

-In this post we are going to construct a GSM based car security system using Arduino, which can lock and unlock car’s ignition system and central lock by sending a password SMS to car from your cellphone
+In this post I will show how to construct a GSM based car security system using Arduino, which can lock and unlock car’s ignition system and central lock by sending a password SMS to car from your cellphone

 Car theft can be a heart break; it feels like your loved one got kidnapped.
 It hurts more when an old car which you spend years with it got stolen.
 Old cars and low tier cars may get stolen often because they offer less security features.